The demographics of core-collapse supernovae. The role of binary evolution and CSM interaction: Method

 Each binary model in the grid (with initial conditions $\log M_\mathrm{1,i}$, $\log P_\mathrm{i}$, $\qi$) represents the systems within a small interval from its initial conditions.
 We take this interval as $\delta/2$ with $\delta=0.05$ being the grid-resolution in $\log M_\mathrm{1,i}$, $\log P_\mathrm{i}$ and $\qi$.
 Statistical weights are assigned by integrating the probability density (Eq.\,\ref{eq:distribution}) over the discrete volume elements.
 For single stars, we proceed analogously (where only the initial mass changes between models) while including a finer grid in mass by interpolating by the models' initial mass.

-We sample our single-star and binary models assuming a mass-independent birth binary fraction of $f_B=75\%$ (\citealt{Sana_massive_stars_binaries}\footnote{\cite{Sana_massive_stars_binaries} propose that $71\%$ of stars are are born with a binary companion such as to undergo significant mass-transfer before the first supernova (with $P_\mathrm{i}<1\,500\days$).
+We sample our single-star and binary models assuming a mass-independent birth binary fraction of {stellar systems of} $f_B=75\%$ (\citealt{Sana_massive_stars_binaries}\footnote{$71\%$ of {galactic O-stars are observed with a binary companion in an orbital configuration such as to be expected to undergo significant mass-transfer in the future} before the first supernova (with $P_\mathrm{i}<1\,500\days$).
 This number extends to $75\%$ if one includes binaries with very wide orbits in which RLOF may not affect the two stars significantly, if it even occurs at all ($P_\mathrm{i}<3\,000\days$).
-Since our binary models' initial orbital period also include periods up to $5\,000\days$, we consider the binary fraction to be $75\%$ when weighting our binary models.}).
-This means that about $14.3\%$ of all stars are born as single-stars and $85.7\%$ are in a binary system.
+Since our binary models' initial orbital period also include periods up to $5\,000\days$, we consider the binary fraction to be $75\%$ when weighting our binary models.}). {Translating these to numbers of stars yields that} about $14.3\%$ of them are born as single-stars and $85.7\%$ are in a binary system.
 Our widest binary models do not undergo any mass-transfer, and we therefore define an empirical interacting-binary fraction $f_\mathrm{B}^\mathrm{MT}$ as the fraction of systems at birth that undergo mass-transfer.
 Assuming a Salpeter-IMF, flat-$\log P_\mathrm{i}$ and flat-$\qi$ distributions, we obtain $f_\mathrm{B}^\mathrm{MT}=67.8\%$, while for effectively-single star systems (which include wide binaries that do not undergo mass-transfer) the fraction is $f_\mathrm{S}^\mathrm{eff} = f_\mathrm{S}+(f_\mathrm{B}-f_\mathrm{B}^\mathrm{MT})=32.2\%$.
 This translates to $22.5\%$ of stars being born in single- or effectively-single star systems, while $77.5\%$ of stars undergo mass-transfer with a companion.